bartbutenaers/node-red-contrib-onvif-nodes/README.md

 [{"id":"dccb8bf1.9f8a78","type":"onvifdiscovery","z":"bb2edfc9.1718a","name":"","timeout":"5","separate":false,"x":720,"y":820,"wires":[["ff040db0.4745b"]]},{"id":"50c52f5f.7674c","type":"inject","z":"bb2edfc9.1718a","name":"Start","topic":"","payload":"","payloadType":"date","repeat":"","crontab":"","once":false,"onceDelay":0.1,"x":550,"y":820,"wires":[["dccb8bf1.9f8a78"]]},{"id":"ff040db0.4745b","type":"debug","z":"bb2edfc9.1718a","name":"OnVif devices","active":true,"tosidebar":true,"console":false,"tostatus":false,"complete":"payload","x":920,"y":820,"wires":[]}]
 ```

+The Discovery node has following settings:
++ The ***timeout*** time is by default 5 seconds, which means that the node will wait 5 seconds for all devices to respond.
+In normal circumstances all responses will arrive within 3 seconds.
+However when some devices are not detected, it might be useful to increase the timeout time.
+That way slower devices will have more time to respond to the broadcast signal.

++ The checkbox ***'Separate output message for each device'*** allow to control the output messages:
+   + When enabled, a separate output message will be generated for each OnVif compliant device.
+   + When disabled, a single output message will be generated (containing an array of all available OnVif devices).

 For every discovered OnVif compliant device, following data will be generated in the output message:

 ![Broadcast debug](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-onvif/master/images/onvif_discovery_debug.png)